cecelot/site/src/pages/p/first-steps-with-racket.md

 # Hello Racket

-To start off, let's see if I can run a simple program I took from the "Creating Executables" section of their [official guide](<https://docs.racket-lang.org/guide/intro.html#(part._.Creating_.Executables)>) with `racket`:
+To start off, let's see if I can run a simple program I took from the "Creating Executables" section in Chapter 1 of their [official guide](<https://docs.racket-lang.org/guide/intro.html#(part._.Creating_.Executables)>):

 _main.rkt:_